Make a complaint

-The aims of our complaints procedure
+The aims of our complaints procedure is to ensure that:

-- complaints are acknowledged and investigated as quickly as possible, and within the timeframes outlined below
+- Complaints are acknowledged and investigated as quickly as possible, and within the timeframes outlined below.

-- you are kept updated and informed about the progress of your complaint
+- You are kept updated and informed about the progress of your complaint.

-- we listen thoroughly to all feedback to help us to review and improve our services
+- We listen thoroughly to all feedback to help us to review and improve our services.

-- we communicate to you about any service improvements made as a result of your complaint
+- We communicate to you about any service improvements made as a result of your complaint.

 How can I make a complaint?